 One of the biggest responsibilities of the best man is the stag.
-Your job is to make sure he gets through the night without choking on his own sick.
-Before you go, it’s a good idea to get familiar with the recovery position - it might just come in useful when he’s passed out on the floor of the Travelodge bar.
+Your job is to make sure he gets through the night without a trip to A&E. So before you go, and if "responsible drinking" is not your think, it's maybe a good idea to get familiar with the recovery position; it might just come in useful when he’s passed out on the floor of the Travelodge bar.

 The next day

 From a full English to a pint of the good old stuff, we’ve all got our own favourite, tried and tested hangover cures.
-While the NHS recommends paracetamol-based painkillers, sugary food, lots of water and isotonic drinks, we think a day jam-packed withactivitieswill do just the job.
+While the NHS recommends paracetamol-based painkillers, sugary food, lots of water and isotonic drinks, we think a day jam-packed withstag do activitieswill do just the job.